hjorslev/awesome-stars/README.md

 ## PowerShell

+- [ChiefIntegrator/Steam-GetOnTop](https://github.com/ChiefIntegrator/Steam-GetOnTop) - This is a suite of PowerShell scripts to get on top of the burden of managing an unwieldy Steam library.
 - [I-Am-Jakoby/PowerShell-for-Hackers](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers) - This repository is a collection of powershell functions every hacker should know
 - [Romanitho/Winget-AutoUpdate](https://github.com/Romanitho/Winget-AutoUpdate) - WAU daily updates apps as system and notify connected users.
 (Allowlist and Blocklist support)
 - [mthcht/awesome-lists](https://github.com/mthcht/awesome-lists) - Security lists for SOC detections